hiivan/hiivan.github.io/_posts/2021-05-18-jumping-into-the-traditional-investing-rabbit-hole.md

 ## 🤝Bonds

 Investors purchase debt issued by the borrower (typically corporate or governmental), where the debt is securitized as a tradeable asset.
-In the case of government bonds, you are basically borrowing money from the government with the expectation that they will repay you the principal amount with interest at a later date.
+In the case of government bonds, you are basically lending money to the government with the expectation that they will repay you the principal amount with interest at a later date.

+The returns typically come in the form of a set level of interest at regular periods, known as a _coupon_.
+This makes bonds a fixed-income asset.
+Once the bond expires, you'll get back to your original investment.
+The day on which you get your original investment back is called the _maturity date_.
+Different bonds will come with different maturity dates.

 Bond prices are inversely correlated with interest rates: when rates go up, bond prices fall and vice-versa.